ivanleongwm/react-stock-api-visualiser/README.md

-# Your Project Title
+# React Stock Api App

+## Description

 A single page stock portfolio tracker built with React and Financial Modeling Prep's API, using react concepts of react components, passing/lifting states, api calls with axios, re-charts library for plotting data and react-tables hook for tabluar data.

-## Description

-A description of your project.
-Explain what is the project about and what is the use for it.

-### Technical Used
+### Technologies Used
-What technologies you used that helped you build this project.

 ```
-Example:

 - React
 - Re-charts JS Library to Plot Data
 - React-tables hook